jhe48/study-chip8-ts/README.md

 ## Future Ideas

-While this project is focused on Chip-8, building a Game Boy emulator would be a great next challenge, involving a different and more complex architecture (a Z80-like CPU).
+While this project is focused on Chip-8, building a Game Boy Advance emulator would be a great next challenge, involving a different and more complex architecture (a Z80-like CPU).